NickStafford2/UnraidPersistentNeovim/README.md

 6. Falls back to `minimal_init.lua` if GitHub clone fails

 This makes the system both **smart when online** and **stable when offline**.
+A User Script runs the installer again at Array Start to migrate Neovim from USB → /mnt/cache.

 ---